cmergny/time-series-forecasting/README.md

         predicter.plot_attention()

 Predictions and Attention Weights plots are saved in the loaded model directory in the preds/ and attention/ sub folders.

+## More Infos

+For more infos and figures on the model structures and training please take a look at the misc/summary.pdf file.